microbiome/course_2024_oulu/docs/index.md

 ::: {.grid}

 ::: {.g-col-8}
-**Contents and learning goals** This course will teach the basics on multi-omic data integration and analysis with R/Bioconductor, a popular open source environment for scientific data analysis.
-We will focus on examples from recently published microbiome studies.
-After the course you will know how to approach common data analysis tasks by utilizing available documentation and R tools.
+**Contents and learning goals** This course provides an introduction to multi-omic data integration and analysis with R/Bioconductor, a popular open source environment for scientific data analysis.
+After the course you will know how to organize multiple data sources into a coherent framework, implement reproducible data science workflows, and approach common data analysis tasks by utilizing available documentation and R tools.
+The primary focus is on microbiome research but the covered data science methods are generally applicable and we will discuss links with other application domains such as transcriptomics, metabolomics, and single cell sequencing.

-**Target audience** MSc students, PhD, postdoctoral, and other researchers who wish to learn generic skills in scientific programming and data analysis.
-While priority will be given for local students from Oulu, academic students and researchers from Finland and abroad are welcome and encouraged to apply.
+**Target audience** MSc students, PhD, postdoctoral, and other researchers who wish to learn new skills in statistical programming and data analysis.
+Academic students and researchers from Finland and abroad are welcome and encouraged to apply.

 **Teaching material** We will follow open online documentation created by the course teachers, Orchestrating Microbiome Analysis [https://microbiome.github.io/OMA](https://microbiome.github.io/OMA).
 The training material walks you through the standard steps of omics data analysis covering data access, exploration, analysis, visualization, and reproducible workflows.
 Preparatory material and video clips, and online support are available before the course.
 All teaching material will be shared openly.
 :::